WHO Assessment: Low Global Risk

 • Seek urgent medical advice if compatible symptoms follow rodent exposure or close contact with a suspected Andes virus case.

-High-intent questions answered carefully.
+Common questions answered carefully.

 Built for organic search without drifting into diagnosis, treatment promises, or panic marketing.